 Well, at least the left-handed folks will love it.

 Sporting an impressive thickness of almost 16 millimeters and equipped with a rugged-looking unidirectional rotating bezel, the Ice Shark bears a certain presence, which is not often met in the world of quartz timekeepers.

-If the recommended street price of $2550 doesn’t scare you away, you should certainly give this watch a try.
+If the recommended street price of $2550 doesn’t scare you away, you should certainly give this gadget a try.